nf-core/phaseimpute

 format for each chromosome.

-The csv provided in --posfile
+The CSV file provided in --posfile

 Run all steps sequentially --steps all